anojndr/RAG-Forge/DOCS.md

 ### 1. System Dependencies

 -   **Go**: Version 1.23.1 or higher.
--   **Python**: Version 3.8 or higher, along with `pip`.
-The application will use these to create its own isolated environment.
+-   **Docker & Docker Compose**: Required to run the main application and the transcript microservice together.
 -   **Chromium-based Browser**: Required for the `/extract` endpoint and Twitter/X features.
 	-   Install Google Chrome, Chromium, or another compatible browser.

-### 2. Python Packages
-**No manual installation is needed!** The application manages its own Python dependencies in a local virtual environment (`./venv`).
-On its first run, the API will automatically:
-1. Create the `venv` folder if it doesn't exist.
-2. Install all required Python packages (e.g., `youtube-transcript-api`) into it.

 ### 3. Application Setup